 Static Dissipative Nylon/Statigo9 are type 6.12 Nylons that has a static dissipative additive that is mixed into the Nylon pellets prior to extrusion.
 This means that there is no coating that can flake or peel since the additive is actually part of the Nylon's resin matrix.
 SD Nylon is available in most any stiffness, which is determined by strand diameter.
 We stock the following sizes: 0.003", 0.006", 0.008", 0.010" and 0.016" with 0.003" being the softest.
 SD Nylon/Statigo9 will dissipate a static charge on an electronically charged surface in a slow controlled manner, typically desired in the electronics industry.

 When properly grounded, static dissipative Nylon brushes or ESD safe brushes can remove the static charge that makes dust and particles cling to work surfaces.
 Static Dissipative Nylon also has excellent abrasion resistance, excellent bend recovery, and excellent chemical resistance.
-It does not break easily, has a strong anti-bacterial performance and is FDA approved for food applications.
+It does not break easily and has a strong anti-bacterial performance.

 Static Dissipative Nylon/Statigo9 Brushes